karthickits/genesys-assignment/README.md

 3. execute maven clean install after navigating to the project folder
 4. Run UserServiceApplication as a java application

+Note: Have not added default data in the db.
+Please create few users to test. thanks

 ### Guides
 The following operations can be performed for a User: